 Ron Hextall has set the Philadelphia Flyers up beautifully with a great chance at creating a hockey powerhouse in the coming years.
 The current core of Giroux, Voracek, Couturier, Schenn, Simmonds and Gostisbehere will soon be joined by prospects that the Flyers wouldn’t have had a chance at acquiring if they got Shea Weber.
 Nashville matching the offer sheet four offseasons ago was a blessing in disguise that ultimately saved the Flyers from themselves.

-Be sure to follow Ryan Gilbert, Sons of Penn and The Orange Update on Twitter for analysis, insight, GIFs and more regarding your Philadelphia Flyers.
+Be sure to follow Ryan Gilbert and Sons of Penn on Twitter for analysis, insight, GIFs and more regarding your Philadelphia Flyers.